 At the carnival ball for children and families, the dance guards of the Carnival Order perform.
 There are also lots of fun games, surprises, great music and something to win.
 Of course, Pumuckl is not to be missed.

-Pumuckl and the carnival prince: Family carnival ball, 9 February 2025, Festsaal Bayerischer Hof
+Pumuckl and the carnival prince: Family carnival ball, date follows soon, Festsaal Bayerischer Hof

 More than 400 tropical butterflies are once again fluttering around freely in the small aquatic plant house in the Botanical Garden.
 This is possible because of the warm tropical atmosphere in the greenhouse.
 Here you can enjoy a blaze of colour before spring arrives outside again.

-Tropical butterflies in the Botanical Garden, until 9 March 2025, Botanical Garden
+Tropical butterflies in the Botanical Garden, date follows soon, Botanical Garden

 Winter in Munich without any skiing or snowboarding?
 Unimaginable!
 After all, the city has the mountains right on its doorstep.
 Brauneck mountain, for example, is around an hour away in the car or on the train.
 Lenggries ski resort offers a variety of pistes and a long valley run.
 However, its best snow conditions come during high winter.
 Sudelfeld Bayrischzell is Germany's largest continuous ski resort and is known for being particularly family-friendly.
 The lifts have been undergoing expansion and renovation measures for a number of years.
 Garmisch-Partenkirchen has not one but two resorts in its direct vicinity.
 One the one hand, you have the Garmisch resort with its local mountain, Alpspitze, Kreuzeck and the legendary Kandahar run.
 And on the other hand, you have Zugspitze, Germany's highest ski resort.
 Up there, the peak is still covered in snow when the beer gardens back down in the valley are opening for the season.
 However, the terraces on Zugspitzplatt (plateau) are also an ideal spot to enjoy the first warm sun of the new year.